n3f/link-preview-cards/README.txt

 == Description ==

-WP Open Graph Card is a Gutenberg block that fetches and displays Open Graph data from any URL, creating beautiful social media-style cards instead of traditional embeds.
+Open Graph Card is a Gutenberg block that fetches and displays Open Graph data from any URL, creating beautiful social media-style cards instead of traditional embeds.